alan-agius4/speedy-commit-msg-hook/README.md

 ```

 ### extends
-Your configuration can extend one or more existing configurations.
+Configuration can be extended with one or many existing configurations.

 ```json
 {